vladislav-bordiug/ChatGPT_DALL_E_StableDiffusion_Telegram_Bot/README.md

 + [License](#license)

 ## About <a name = "about"></a>
 Nowadays neural networks are able to conduct a dialogue, quickly search for the information we need, answer questions and draw pictures from words.
-This is a Telegram bot written in Python that allows you to chat with ChatGPT and generate images using DALL·E and Stable Diffusion.
+This is a Telegram bot written in Python that allows you to chat with ChatGPT and generate images using DALL·E and Stable Diffusion, payments are implemented using Crypto Bot.
 I think it is very comfortable to unite these neural networks in one Telegram bot.

 You can look on this bot in Telegram: [@ChatGpt_Dall_E_Bot](https://t.me/ChatGPT_Dall_E_Bot)